tgenman/STEM_vault/notes/math/Classical definition of probability.md

 START
 Math_TWO_side
-TITLE: Discrete Probability Law
+FRONT: Discrete Probability Law
-DESCRIPTION: If the sample space consists of a finite number of possible outcomes, then the probability law is specified by the probabilities of the events that consist of a single element.
+BACK: If the sample space consists of a finite number of possible outcomes, then the probability law is specified by the probabilities of the events that consist of a single element.
 In particular, the probability of any event $\{s_1, s_2, \ldots, s_n\}$ is the sum of the probabilities of its elements:
 P(\{s_1, s_2, \ldots, s_n\}) = P(s_1) + P(s_2) + \ldots + P(s_n)$
 FORMULA:
 ADDITIONAL: